elahe-dastan/code101/Readme.md

 4. To guarantee the integrity and authenticity of all messages transferred, SSL and TLS protocols also include an authentication process using message authentication codes(MAC).

+## RSA
+Up to here, I have not said a word about how the encryption, and the decryption is done.
+Well, there are many algorithms but one of the most famous ones is RSA.
+As you can guess, RSA is asymmetric.
+You can easily find the algorithm implementation on Google here I only mention the idea.
+The idea of RSA is based on the fact that it is difficult to factorize a large integer.
+The public key consists of two numbers where one number is multiplication of two large prime numbers and private key is also derived from the same two prime numbers.
+So if somebody can factorize the large number, the private key is compromised.
+Therefore, encryption strength totally lies on the key size and if we double or triple the key size, the strength of encryption increases exponentially.
+RSA keys can be typically 1024 or 2048 bits long.